Skip to main content

 Contact your bank or credit card provider immediately.
 Generally, federal law protects consumers from responsibility for unauthorized transactions.
 You'll need to report any unauthorized transactions to your bank or credit card provider within 60 days after you receive the statement showing the unauthorized transactions.
 After that, you won't be reimbursed = for the loss, so check your transaction history and statements regularly, either online or through your credit card app.
 Plus, unauthorized transactions can potentially tie up your credit limit and impact your score until things are resolved.
 Because some providers have fine print regarding what is or is not covered, you'll want to review all communications from your bank or credit card issuer.
 Regularly going through your account activity helps you quickly catch billing errors and unauthorized transactions.
 The same goes for checking and savings account statements!

-What Are Common Scams Should You Know About
+Common Scams You Should Know About

 There are too many scams out there to list, but some basic categories of scams to watch are emails asking for personal information, notifications that you've won a sweepstakes that you didn't enter, and job scams.
 If anyone, company, or person sends you too much money for something (buying equipment to start a work-from-home setup or they're buying something from you online) and asks you to send back the difference, that is almost always a scam.
 Always remember that if you get a phone call, text, or email that seems like it's from your bank, the postal service, or another company asking for personal information or that has a strange-looking link, do not provide any information or click on any links.
 Your bank, including WaFd Bank, will never ask for personal information or a passcode of any kind.
 When you call WaFd or your bank directly, we may ask you to provide information to verify your identity.
 Learn more in our article How to Identify Scams and Prevent Them.